Effective Date: 27 July 2023

 We will only use your personal information for other purposes where you have given your valid consent to our use of your personal information for those purposes.

-WHAT HAPPENS IF YOU DO NOT PROVIDE PERSONAL INFORMATION
+WHAT HAPPENS IF YOU DO NOT PROVIDE PERSONAL DATA

-You do not have to provide all the personal information which we request, but if you do not provide the information you may not be able to register for and use any or a subset of the Services.
+You do not have to provide all the Personal Data which we request, but if you do not provide the information you may not be able to register for and use any or a subset of the Services.

 If you are a Healthcare Professional, we need to confirm your identity before we can create a Portal account for you.